-- Burdensome because risk management – in its traditional form – is about trying to prevent negative events that are inherently rare anyway so, most of the time, risk management expense has no obvious return.
+- Burdensome because risk management – in its traditional form – is about trying to prevent negative events that may be inherently rare so most of the time, risk management expense has no obvious return.

-- Necessary because negative events, even if they are rare, still happen.
+- Necessary because negative events, even if they are rare, can still happen.

-It is because risk management is burdensome for so many that it is also, often, compliance-driven.
+It is because risk management is burdensome for so many that it is also often compliance-driven.
 For organizations that link risk with reward, forcing compliance is unnecessary.
-But some organizations just need to be required to do the right things and others are happy that doing the right things is made easy for them.
+But some organizations need to be required to do the right things, and others are happy that doing the right stuff is made easy for them.

-The problem is that compliance and risk management are different types of activity that are incompatible with each other.
-Compliance is what an organization is required by someone else to do; risk management means an organization develops their what based on their own why and how.
+The problem is that compliance and risk management are different types of activity incompatible with each other.
+Compliance is what an organization is required by someone else to do; risk management is something an organization chooses to do, and it chooses how to do it in its interests.